Best CFTC Forex Brokers for 2023

 What is the CFTC?

-The CFTC was established in 1974 and is one of the 4 independent US market regulators.
+The Commodity Future Trading Commission (CFTC) is an authority of the United States, established in 1974 and is one of the 4 independent US market regulators.
 The other three regulators in US trading are the NFA, FINRA, and SEC.

 There is a limited number of brokers who have one of these regulators in place and so, finding the ideal broker for US traders can sometimes be difficult.
 Brokers that are regulated under CFTC (Commodity Future Trading Commission) regulations though can offer trading opportunities in a number of markets.
 These include commodities, futures, and other derivative products within the US market.